tombetthauser/watercolor-basics/README.md

 # Watercolor Basics?

 Basic tips for developing an everyday open-ended watercolor practice.
 For expressive observational painting more than rigid illustration.
-Mostly wisdom picked up from 10+ years learning, teaching and making art for some reason.
+Mostly wisdom picked up from 10+ years learning, teaching and making art for no reason.

 ---